kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

   * It is namespace scoped, like other resource claim objects.
   * It is owned by a pod, like other resource claim objects.
-  * It has `spec` of devices.requests, with each request name being a hash of the container name and the extended resource backed by DRA name inside the container.
+  * It has `Spec` of device.requests, with each request name being an encoding of the container name and the extended resource backed by DRA name inside the container.
+It is needed to map allocated devices back to the container which requested them.
   * Its `status.allocation.devices` and `status.allocation.reservedFor` are
     used.
   * It does not have annotation `resource.kubernetes.io/pod-claim-name:` as it is created for the extended resource request(s) in a pod spec, not for a claim in the pod spec.
+  * It does have annotation `resource.kubernetes.io/extended-resource-claim: pod-name` as it is created, deleted, updated by the scheduler.
+It is used by scheduler to find the resource claim it has created, and ensure at most one such claim per pod.
   * At most one such claim object is created per pod.
-For example, if the pod requests for foo1.domain/bar and foo2.domain/bar, the allocation of devices for each are recorded in DeviceResourceRequestAllocationResult, and one claim object with two `Results` is created for the pod.
+For example, if a pod requests for foo1.domain/bar and foo2.domain/bar, the allocation of devices for each are recorded in DeviceResourceRequestAllocationResult, and just one claim object with allocation `Results` that lists all allocated devices is created for the pod.

 The special resource claim object lifecycle is managed by the scheduler and garbage collector.